quano2/MATLAB-to-Python/Readme.txt

 - Fix string lexer

 CURRENT STATUS:
-- Will recognise tokens but not add them to parse tree :(
+- Will recognise tokens
+- Will parse simple expressions such as 9+5*(4-1)